Fullstack-ITC/-js-daily-01/README.md

 1. In the JS file, fill in the function provided with one line of code that logs to the console “Hello World”.
    To test this exercise run: `npm run testex1`

-2. That function, should accept one parameter (do not call it x, y..
+2. That function isBiggerThan, should accept one parameter.
+The code should print to the console “The number Y is bigger than 4” (when the number is bigger than 4), or “the number Y is equal to 4” (when the number is equal to 4), or “the number Y is less than 4” w(hen the number is less than 4).
+Y is the value of your variable/parameter (do not call it x, y..
 Give it a real name).
-The code should print to the console “The number Y is bigger than 4” when the number is bigger than 4, or “the number Y is equal to 4” when the number is equal to 4, or “the number Y is less than 4” when the number is less than 4 (where Y is the value of your variable).
-Change the value to your variable, and check if you get the right output every time (do not forget to refresh the page after you change your code).
+Change the value of your variable and check if you get the right output for all the cases (do not forget to refresh the page after you change your code).
    To test this exercise run: `npm run testex2`

-3. In the JS file, edit the function provided.
-Use your previous function as a template.
-This function should accept two parameters instead of one, where the first one is the number to be compared and the second one is the one to compare with.
-You need to compare the numbers, and according to the right situation print in the console: 'The number X is bigger than Y' or 'The number X is less than Y' or 'The number X is equal to Y'.
+3. In the JS file, edit the compareNumbers function.
+Use your previous function (isBiggerThan) as a template. compareNumbers function should accept two parameters instead of one, where the first one is the number to be compared and the second one is the one to compare with.
+You need to compare the numbers, and according to the right situation print to the console: 'The number X is bigger than Y' or 'The number X is less than Y' or 'The number X is equal to Y'.
+The difference is that now both x and y are parameters.
    To test this exercise run: `npm run testex3`

 4. In the JS file, edit the function provided.
-Use your previous function as a template.
-Extend your code, to print “The modulo of X % Y is Z”, only if X is bigger than Y, and if the module to X % Y isn’t zero.
-It still should print the previous lines in case X is less than Y or X equals Y.
+Use your previous function (compareNumbers) as a template.
+Extend your code to print “The modulo of X % Y is Z”, only if X is bigger than Y. If the module of X % Y isn’t zero, the function should still print the lines from the previous exercise if X is less than Y or X equals Y.
    To test this exercise run: `npm run testex4`

-5. In D01/EX05, in the JS file, edit the function provided.
+5. In the JS file, edit the function provided.
 Use your previous function as a template.
-Change your code to have only one console.log after all of the if-else statements (hint: use a string variable, and change it accordingly to the logic of your code).
+Change your code to have only one console.log after all of the if-else statements (hint: use a "let" variable and change it according to the logic of your code).
    To test this exercise run: `npm run testex5`

 6. In D01/EX06, create a website that runs the JS attached file.
-In that file, edit the function provided.
+In the file, edit the function provided.
 Use your previous function as a template.
-Instead of logging a string to the console, create a h3 tag with an id of ‘output’, and change the text of the tag according to the logic you implemented.
+Instead of logging a string to the console, create an h3 tag with an id of ‘output’ and change the text of the tag according to the logic you implemented.
    This exercise does not have an automated test.
 Run it in your browser, and check the results.

 7. In D01/EX07, create a website that runs the JS attached file.
 In that file, edit the function provided.
 Use your previous function as a template.
 Add a new function that randomize the values of your two variables, using Math.random(), with the range of 1 - 100.
-Call to that function inside the other one instead of providing two parameters.
+Execute  the randomize function inside your main function with conditions instead of providing two parameters.
    This exercise does not have an automated test.
 Run it in your browser, and check the results.

 ```